 Tell your manager first

 Prioritise who you tell and when you tell them.
 You should always tell your manager first – don’t let them hear on the grapevine that you are planning to leave.
-It will create bad feeling, which isn’t what you need if you want a positive job reference.
+It will create a bad feeling, which isn’t what you need if you want a positive job reference.

 Follow up in writing

 Most companies still request a formal resignation letter so have this drafted with a clear outline of your desired leaving date and reason for leaving - keep it factual.
 It will allow HR to process the end of your contract and confirm holiday and other aspects such as outstanding payments.
-Agree an appropriate leaving date with your boss and don’t assume you can work less than your notice period.
+Agree on an appropriate leaving date with your boss and don’t assume you can work less than your notice period.

 Forgo the emotion